Rhythm Pattern Clip Cards are fun rhythm activities for elementary music. Learn how to use them as assessments and get your FREE classroom set.

 Challenge Your Upper Elementary Students with Advanced Rhythm Patterns

-You can create clip cards to target any rhythm patterns and any grade level.
-When you differentiate between levels and target specific rhythm patterns you can create fun rhythm activities for all of your elementary music students.
+You can use clip cards to target any rhythm patterns and any grade level.
+When you differentiate between levels and target specific rhythm patterns you create fun rhythm activities for all of your elementary music students.

 Take a peek at a few of our differentiated seasonal sets.
-Each set includes 11 different levels to match the targeted rhythms for all of your elementary music students.
+Each set includes 11 different levels with 22 rhythm cards to match targeted rhythms for all of your elementary music classes.

 - Back to School